kennedy-1k/Cyclistic_BikeShare_Case-Study/README.md

 Each bike type chart shows percentage from the total.
 Most used bike is Docked Bike followed by the Electric bike.
 Classic bikes are used the least by only casual riders.

-Next the number of trips distributed by the months and ays of the week are examined.
+Next the number of trips distributed by the months and days of the week are examined.
 <img width="908" alt="image" src="https://github.com/kennedy-1k/Cyclistic_BikeShare_Case-Study/assets/107962983/a9361cc3-19c1-4ede-9975-cf6dc0c67587">
 <img width="939" alt="image" src="https://github.com/kennedy-1k/Cyclistic_BikeShare_Case-Study/assets/107962983/e5f262f3-e079-47aa-8639-ac3de91bbf63">